ramirorichmand/RR10_MyStudyPlan/README.md

 ### Coding <!-- Interview --> Preparation Plan
 <!-- designed by [@ardulat](https://github.com/ardulat), revised by me. -->

-This is my personal coding interview preparation plan that I hope to follow during the time frame.
-Many things were adopted from other interview prep guides, some were suggested by top KZ coders that I know.
+This is my coding preparation plan that I hope to follow during the time frame.
+Many things were adopted from other interview prep guides, some were suggested by more experienced coders.
 Everything was then customised according to my knowledge and experience.  <!-- Feel free to customise it for yourself. -->

 **Time frame**: ~5 months (mid May - October)

-**Goal**: at least 1 offer to a big tech company in Europe/US 🧿
+**Goal**: Hone my programming skills, improve Java knowledge, and solve complex problems to become a more proficient and confident coder 🚀💻

 ## Table of Contents
 - [Upcoming Projects 🎯](#upcoming-projects-)